mattijn/topojson/docs/contributing.md

 All of this happens from the Jupyter Notebook available in the generate folder.
 PydocMd should be installed and available from cmd to run the notebook.

+Still have to fix some issues regarding relative linking: https://stackoverflow.com/a/19173888